 There’s less and less oil, the earth is warming, and sea levels are rising.
 Humans – and the earth – can’t continue like this.
 Today corporate social responsibility and sustainability must go hand in hand.
 So, what can we as companies and end consumers do to ensure that more than 7 billion people can live on the planet without destroying it?
 How can we create a culture of sustainability?

 The topic of sustainability – particularly what might be done in the fields of commerce and e-commerce – is a big topic that’s multi-layered.

 One thing is clear: It’s our collective responsibility to prevent climate change and to shape our digital transformation responsibility, because it affects all of us, in all aspects of life.

 What is corporate social responsibility: CSR definition

-Corporate social responsibility (CSR) is a term used to describe the efforts, stances, and policies that companies undertake and enforce in an effort to positively impact the world.
+CSR stands for Corporate social responsibility; it is a term used to describe the efforts, stances, and policies that companies undertake and enforce in an effort to positively impact the world.
 It’s also known as corporate citizenship.
 CSR has become more important today as both employees and customers are demanding that companies align with their values and give back to better society.

 Examples of CSR initiatives include:

 - Improving the environment